ProDanish203/Hackops-Project/readme.md

 Our project showcases a complete DevOps implementation that creates a complete end-to-end solution where developers can focus solely on writing code while the infrastructure handles everything else.
 We've built a production-ready system that automates deployment, testing, monitoring, and security, eliminating operational overhead and creating a true "push and forget" development experience.
 The architecture includes:

+### Infrastructure as Code (IaC) with Terraform

+- **Terraform** is utilized to automate the provisioning of the core infrastructure on DigitalOcean.
+- Specifically, it defines and creates the necessary Droplet (VPS) where the application stack is deployed.
+- This approach ensures consistent, repeatable, and version-controlled infrastructure setup, further contributing to the automated environment.

 ### Containerization

 - Separate Dockerfiles for frontend and backend services